BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/CleanArchitecture/clean-architecture.md

 ## Clean Architecture

+Architecture thats is designed for the inhabitants of the architecture, not the architect or the machine.

+#### Layers

 1. Entities - the center of the architecture.
 2. Use cases - around the center.
 3. Controllers, Gateways, Presenters - around use cases.